minerbra/minerbra/README.md

 🧠 I enjoy writing code and learning new technologies.<br/><br/>
 👨🏻‍💻 Expanding my skill set.
 React is something I'm learning, backend technologies are what I'm most familiar with.<br/><br/>
 📬 Open to opportunities: bradyminer.cs@gmail.com <br/><br/>
-💡 Fun Fact: During the Meiji Restoration, Japan abolished the samurai caste in 1867–1868.
-The first fax machine, a printing telegraph, was invented in 1843, and Abraham Lincoln was famously assassinated at Ford's Theatre in 1865.
-In hindsight, there was a 22-year window of opportunity for a samurai to fax Abe Lincoln.
    </samp>
 </p>